shnewto/bevy_collider_gen/README.md

 ### bevy_rapier2d

+#### note that you must have the rapier2d feature enabled

 ```sh
 cargo run --example rapier2d_colliders
 ```

 ### bevy_xpbd_2d

+#### note that you must have the xpbd_2d feature enabled

 ```sh
 cargo run --example xpbd_2d_colliders
 ```

-you can also specify a path to an image yourself the example will attempt to generate one or more for the objects it finds
+you can also specify a path to an image yourself the example will attempt to generate one or more convex_polyline colliders for the objects it finds

 ## about / why